-In the hydrogen pressure storage segment, APEX has been collaborating with emano Kunststofftechnik GmbH and Fraunhofer Institute in Rostock.
-A production line for a newly designed modern type IV hydrogen pressure tank has been developed.
-The carbon fiber reinforced tank is equipped with an industry leading (in house trialled and tested) hydrogen-tight plastic liner.
-The utilization of carbon fiber reduces the component weight to a faction of comparable steel tanks and displays outstanding dynamic strength, incorporating the highest safety and lifetime requirements.
+Within the hydrogen pressure tank industry, APEX, in collaboration with partners and public research institutes such as the Fraunhofer Institute from Rostock, has developed a PED (Pressure Equipment Directive) hydrogen storage system with 10 type IV pressure vessels installed within a standard 20’ container.
+The carbon-fiber-reinforced tank features an industry-leading (internally tried and tested) hydrogen-tight plastic lining.
+The utilization of carbon fiber reduces the component weight to a faction of comparable steel tanks and results in outstanding dynamic load resistance, incorporating the highest safety and lifetime requirements.

 Further development is currently being carried out in-house by APEX.
 There are also plans to start a production line for a type IV carbon fibre pressure vessel.
 These tanks will then be used for the transport of hydrogen and hydrogen fuel tanks in maritime applications.